 An energetic band of volunteers set about establishing their presence in the community and began setting up their Research Centre in the old Tweed Heads Court House which had been removed from the town to Pioneer Park to make room for a development.
 The growing collection comprised of oral histories, photographs and artefacts.
 Gradually a library was acquired book by book, along with local newspaper articles, and local authors of historical significance were added to the collection.

-Tweed Heads being a border town, it was decided our history should encompass both sides of the border: the area of the Southern Gold Coast and Hinterland as well as the New South Wales far North Coast and surrounds.
+As Tweed Heads is a border town, it was decided our history should encompass both sides of the border: the area of the southern Gold Coast and hinterland as well as the New South Wales far North Coast and surrounds.
 Pioneering families that came and settled this area were neighbours and depended on one another for support in their isolation.

 The Society has published a number of books over the years and quarterly publishes their own Journal, the Log Book, which is posted out to each of its members.
 As you use the site you will see for yourself just how comprehensive the collection is.
 Enjoy your journey and if we can help you in your research then we have achieved our aims.